wangziqi2013/wangziqi2013.github.io/_posts/2019-08-07-the-superfluous-load-queue.markdown

 for no good.
 In invalidation-based (i.e. with a load queue) design, the load queue is implemented as a Content-Addressable Memory (CAM), which also has multiple read ports for parallel lookup.
 CAMs are expensive on hardware to implement, and are power-hungry.
 In addition, it is difficult to scale CAMs, because their complexity grows exponentially with their sizes.
+In validation-based design, no CAM area and search overhead is paid, because we can get rid of the load queue entirely.
+It is, however, required that the L1 be accessed twice for each load instruction: first when the load is issued, and the second when the load finally commits.
+The extra L1 access can be expensive, because an extra read port is needed to avoid port contention, and also L1 access is also a (smaller) associative lookup.